2025 Gambling Statistics

 China

 Gambling is a heated topic in China.
-State-run lotteries serve a population of more than 1 billion people, but live and internet gambling is prohibited.
+State-run lotteries serve a population of more than 1 billion people, while internet gambling is prohibited.
+Offshore operators target demand, but enforcement remains strict.
+Payment and advertising restrictions keep the domestic online market closed, and messaging focuses on sports engagement rather than betting.

 Canada

-While each Canadian province has its casino legislation, Canadians have easy access to internet gambling.
+While each Canadian province has its own casino legislation, Canadians have easy access to internet gambling.
 More than 75% of Canadians have taken part in various gambling activities.
-The region of Saskatchewan has the most gamblers in the nation bringing in $841 per adult.
+Saskatchewan records the highest gambling spend per adult in the nation at $841.
+Provinces operate their own online sites, and some also permit private operators within provincial frameworks.
+Ontario’s competitive regulated market model has influenced broader debates on licensing and advertising.

 It is estimated that the gambling industry collected CAD 13.5 billion in revenue in 2017.
-The lottery is the most lucrative form of gambling in Ontario, with lottery sales going up CAD 4000 billion.
-Other famous forms of gambling include scratch cards, slot machines, and esports betting.
+The lottery is the most lucrative form of gambling in Ontario, with strong lottery sales that consistently outpace other verticals.
+Other popular forms of gambling include scratch cards, slot machines, and esports betting.
+In the largest provinces, regulated online marketplaces have expanded choice while adding consumer protections and advertising guidelines.
+Marketing standards emphasize clear odds, age gating, and limits on athlete endorsements.

 Australia

 Gambling is a widely permitted leisure activity in Australia.
-Top gambling activities include pokies (slots), sports betting, and lotteries.
+Top gambling activities include pokies, sports betting, and lotteries.
 Statistics demonstrate that Australian gamblers are typically between 30 and 49.
+Regulation has focused on point-of-consumption taxes, advertising controls during live sports, and national self-exclusion tools.
+Payment rules and identity checks have become more stringent online to reduce harm.

 Australia Gambling Revenue